 Organic Thistle Oil (Safflower Oil) High Linoleic

 Organic Thistle oil is also known as Safflower oil and is an excellent source of essential fatty acids (Omega 3 and 6), which make up over 80% of the oil content.
 The oil is obtained by cold pressing the seeds of the thistle, Carthamus tinctorius.
 This produces a short, dry, thin oil, which is very useful in combination with longer oils, to rebalance oily or large pored skin.
 The high content of linoleic acid (Omega 6) means that Thistle oil is very easily absorbed by the skin40.

 It has 35-75mg per 100ml of naturally occurring vitamin E (d-alpha tocopherol), together with high levels of vitamins A and B, with calcium, magnesium, and phosphorus31, making it a very nourishing oil.
 We use this nourishing organic Thistle oil in our Massage Oils, Silky Dry Oils, Soothing Chamomile Balm, Active Muscle Rub, and Lip Balms.

 Inci: Tocopherol, in Helianthus Annuus Seed Oil

-Our vitamin E is extracted from non-GM sources and contains a minimum of a 70% mixture of alpha, beta, gamma, and delta tocopherols blended with organic Sunflower (Helianthus Annuus) seed oil40.
+Our vitamin E is extracted from non-GM cereal germ, including soya and wheat.
+Due to the processing procedure, the resulting product is gluten free.
+It contains a minimum of a 70% mixture of alpha, beta, gamma, and delta tocopherols blended with organic Sunflower (Helianthus Annuus) seed oil40.
 It is 100% natural and as an antioxidant, protects the skin from free radicals, helping to reduce the damaging effects of ultraviolet light.

 Organic Ylang Ylang Essential Oil